ericisaiah/change-ruby/README.md

 # A Change.org API Ruby Library Gem

-This has not yet been released.
-Stay tuned.

 ## Description
 A Ruby library for the Change.org API.
 This is a personal project and not an official library from Change.org.